 Is Curacao worth a return visit?

-Yes.
-Most definitely.
-Actually, it is one of the most romantic places we have been to so far, and we’ve not had a chance to see more than Willemstad.
-Based on what we learned from guidebooks, the country deserves a week or two of attention, at the least.
+Actually, it is one of the most romantic places we have been to so far, even though we didn’t have time for much more than Willemstad and our resort.
+Based on what we learned from guidebooks, the country deserves at least a week or two of attention.

 Would we live in Curacao?

-We might consider living in Curacao for a short while, but we’d live in or near Willemstad because we like cities best.
+So, after a weekend in the country and a day in Willemstad, we might consider living in Curacao for a short while.
+However, we’d live in or near Willemstad because of the variety of things to do there.
 It’s a small island, with a small population that relies on tourism.
-Plus, there’s a lot to do outside of the capital city that doesn’t require spending money or eating.

 But long-term?
 Not for us.
 On our livability scale of 0 to 5, we’d give it a 3.

-- Curacao’s official tourism website can be found here.
+- The official Curaçao tourism website can be found here.

 - Find lots of helpful information about living in Curacao on liveincuracao.com.